great-expectations/great_expectations/docs/docusaurus/docs/guides/setup/installation/install_gx.md

 :::caution Additional dependencies for some SQL dialects

-The above pip instruction will install GX with basic SQL support through SqlAlchemy.
+The above pip instruction will install GX OSS with basic SQL support through SqlAlchemy.
 However, certain SQL dialects require additional dependencies.
-Depending on the SQL database type you will be working with, you may wish to use one of the following installation commands, instead:
+Depending on the SQL database type you will be working with, use one of the following installation commands instead:

 - AWS Athena: `pip install 'great_expectations[athena]'`
 - BigQuery: `pip install 'great_expectations[bigquery]'`